 - “Evolving Technologies for Fine-Line, High-Interconnect Density Manufacturing,” by Dr. Karl Dietz, TPCA-DuPont Seminar, Taoyuan, Taiwan, July 10, 2009.

 - “The Effect of Discrete Bar Anodes on Electroplating Current Distribution,” by Dr. D.A.
 Rudy, AES Symposium Proceedings, Fort Worth, Texas, Jan.
 21, 1976, pp. 47-52.

 Happy Holden has worked in printed circuit technology since 1970 with Hewlett-Packard, NanYa Westwood, Merix, Foxconn, and Gentex.
 He is currently a contributing technical editor with I-Connect007, and the author of Automation and Advanced Procedures in PCB Fabrication, and 24 Essential Skills for Engineers.

-This column originally appeared in the August 2022 issue of PCB007 Magazine.
+This column originally appeared in the May 2023 issue of PCB007 Magazine.